tslocke/hobocookbook/manual/users_and_authentication.markdown

 ## Guest

-If there is no current user, `acting_user` and `current_user` are set to an instance of the Hobo::Guest object.
+If there is no current user, `acting_user` and `current_user` are set to an instance of the Hob::Model::Guest object.
 This is not an ActiveRecord object, it does not get stored in the database.
 This object has the following functions defined: